laboon/ebook/text/50_writing_testable_code.md

 }
 ```

 While this may be a straightforward method, this is going to be very difficult to test via unit test.
 After all, there are no return values to assert against.
 The results will have be checked by looking at class-level variables.
 There's no way to tell a specific "right" answer, since there's dependence on a random number generator which you have no way of overriding.
 There's no way to check that the Screen was updated without having an actual Screen object available and running.
 All of these mean that this code will be difficult to test in isolation, and thus very difficult to unit test.
-What if we fixed it up a little bit to make it more testable?
+Throughout the rest of this chapter, we will look at different strategies to ensure that our code does not end up like this.

 ## The Basic Strategies for Testable Code